 - Consider freezing your grinder before cleaning the kief, as this makes it harder for the resin to stick to things.

-If your grinder no longer functions well, even after a deep clean, it is time to replace it.
-You should also buy a new one if you’re unable to clean the sticky kief properly.
+If your grinder no longer functions well, it is time to replace it even after a deep clean.
+You should also buy a new one if you cannot clean the sticky kief properly.
 It is possible to get a reasonably good four-piece grinder for around $50.
 However, the top brands can charge over $100.
 Care for it correctly, and it should last you a long time.
+There are cheap two-piece grinders available for less than $20 if you’re on an extremely tight budget.

 Who Sells the Best Cannabis Grinders on the Market?

 Marijuana users have a wide range of options.
-Here are three of the best choices in each of the four cannabis grinder categories outlined above.
+Here are three of the best choices in the four cannabis grinder categories outlined above.

 - Cali Crusher